Jacques: Early notables

 Historians have studied documents such as the Domesday Book, compiled by William I of England, in search of the first record of the Jack surname, and found it to be of Norman origin, first appearing in Yorkshire where they held a family seat as Lords of the Manor of Nether Silton in the North Riding of the region.
 At the time of the Doomsday Book in 1086, Nether Silton was recorded as a village with a hall and the tenant-in-chief was the Count of Mortain.

-The first recorded spelling of the family name is shown to be that of William Jagge, from Cambridgeshire dated 1251, in the "Chartulary of Ramsey Abbey", during the reign of King Henry III, who was known as "The Frenchman", 1216 – 1272, a witness in the Assize Court Rolls of Cambridgeshire in 1260.
+The first recorded spelling of the family name is shown to be that of William Jagge (1216–1272) from Cambridgeshire and known as "The Frenchman"; he appears, dated 1251, in the Chartulary of Ramsey Abbey during the reign of King Henry III, and also is recorded as a witness in the Assize Court Rolls of Cambridgeshire in 1260.

-Katherine Jeke of Wikington in Stafford married Robert Farnham, Lord of Querndon in 1440.
+Katherine Jeke of Wikington in Stafford married Robert Farnham, Lord of Querndon, in 1440.
 The family later acquired estates at Easby Abbey and Elvington.
 Of this latter branch, Sir Roger Jaques was Lord Mayor of York in 1639, and knighted by King Charles I. Sir John Jacques was also knighted by King Charles I in 1628.
 The family branched into Middlesex.
 Mary, daughter of Thomas Jacques of Leeds, married Robert Gosforth of Northumberland in 1818.
 The present seat of the family is at Easby Abbey.

-Before the usage of surnames became common, differentiating between generations also led to ‘son of Jack’ becoming Jackson, most notably with President Andrew Jackson of South Carolina.
-The Jackson family had immigrated from Ireland during the colonial period.
+Before the usage of surnames became common, differentiating between generations also led to 'son of Jack, Jack's son' becoming Jackson, most notably with US President Andrew Jackson of South Carolina.
+That Jackson family had immigrated from Ireland during the colonial period.
 Jackson led American forces at the Battle of New Orleans in the War of 1812.
 Due to favorable weather conditions, and his overall leadership, Britain suffered one of her worst defeats in their overseas colonial history.
 His fame as a general helped him to become the seventh US president later in his life.